UCSB-PSTAT/computing-wiki/docs/department/department.md

 ### Access

 In order to have access to the department server you must have an active account and SSH set up.
-If you do not have a department account, you can request one by [submitting a ticket with LSIT](https://help.lsit.ucsb.edu/hc/en-us/requests/new?ticket_form_id=1260809796629).
+If you do not have a department account, you can request one by [following the server setup here](/docs/devcontainer/#setup).

 ### Changing Password

+{: .important }
+This is deprecated and only relevant to old servers such as Denali

 In order to change your department server password you must: